miguelfmc/miguelfmc.github.io/_drafts/crazy-python-things-part-3.md

 Put briefly, when a class is constructed the body of the class is executed in a new namespace, the class object is created and the namespace is then assigned to the object's `__dict__` attribute.
 You can read more about it [here](https://docs.python.org/3/reference/datamodel.html#customizing-class-creation).

-Without getting too much into the weeds, let's notice how this sheds some light on the question I posed earlier (which class creates classes).
+Without getting too much into the weeds, let's notice how this sheds some light on the question I posed earlier - *which class creates classes?*.
-`type` is indeed a class used to create classes i.e. `type` is a **metaclass** (in fact, it is the go-to metaclass, which controls class construction unless specified otherwise).
+It tuns out that `type` *is* a class used to create classes i.e. `type` is a **metaclass** (in fact, it is the go-to metaclass, which controls class construction unless specified otherwise).

 ### Metaclasses

-So, basically metaclasses are classes that control class construction.
+Basically, metaclasses are classes that control class construction.
 And we can customize class construction (the process I described above) by defining our own metaclasses.
 Wild, isn't it?